RatJuggler/developer-portfolio/README.md

 3. Building some sort of back end to serve the data and using that from a further evolved set of templates.
 4. Expanding the back end and building a front end using a web component framework.

-I've completed some outline designs, which you can see [here](https://ratjuggler.github.io/developer-portfolio/), and started building the template version.
+I've completed some outline designs and started building the template version.

 Content for the site will include: